 Your basic fabric wreath is ready now. .
-This is how she looked at this stage.
+This is how my DIY fabric wreath looked at this stage.

-I thought she looked pretty already.
-I could totally imagine stopping at this point, like I did when I made my fabric Christmas wreath back in the old days.
-But as much as I liked the fabricky goodness a vision was coming alive and I wanted to see how my flowers were doing in their bath.
+I thought my wreath looked pretty already.
+I could totally imagine stopping at this point like I did when I made my fabric Christmas wreath back in the old days.
+But as much as I liked the fabricky goodness a vision was coming alive and I wanted to give it more of a romantic look.